General Information About Laryngeal Cancer

 The supraglottic area is rich in lymphatic drainage.
 After penetrating the pre-epiglottic space and thyrohyoid membrane, lymphatic drainage is initially to the jugulodigastric and midjugular nodes.
 About 25% to 50% of patients present with involved lymph nodes.
 The precise figure depends on the T stage.
 The true vocal cords are devoid of lymphatics.
 As a result, vocal cord cancer confined to the true cords rarely, if ever, presents with involved lymph nodes.
 Extension above or below the cords may, however, lead to lymph node involvement.
 Primary subglottic cancers, which are quite rare, drain through the cricothyroid and cricotracheal membranes to the pretracheal, paratracheal, and inferior jugular nodes, and occasionally to mediastinal nodes.Risk Factors

 A clear association has been made between smoking, excess alcohol ingestion, and the development of squamous cell cancers of the upper aerodigestive tract.
 For smokers, the risk of the development of laryngeal cancer decreases after the cessation of smoking but remains elevated even years later when compared to that of nonsmokers.
 If a patient who has had a single cancer continues to smoke and drink alcoholic beverages, the likelihood of a cure for the initial cancer, by any modality, is diminished, and the risk of second tumor is enhanced.
 Because of clinical problems related to smoking and alcohol use in this population, many patients succumb to intercurrent illness rather than to the primary cancer.
-(Refer to the PDQ summary on Smoking in Cancer Care for more information.)Follow-up and Survivorship
+(Refer to the PDQ summary on Smoking in Cancer Care for more information.)Clinical Features

 Supraglottic cancers typically present with sore throat, painful swallowing, referred ear pain, change in voice quality, or enlarged neck nodes.
 Early vocal cord cancers are usually detected because of hoarseness.
 By the time they are detected, cancers arising in the subglottic area commonly involve the vocal cords; thus, symptoms usually relate to contiguous spread.Prognostic Factors